TylerLoewen/Procedural-3D-Terrain-Generator/README.md

-# Procedural Terrain Generation using Perlin Noise
+# Procedural 3D Terrain Generator

-Procedural Terrain Generator is a seamless chunk based terrain generator with customizable terrain types.
+Procedural 3D Terrain Generator is a seamless chunk based terrain generator with customizable terrain types.
 It uses Perlin noise to generate the terrain and implements the Goraud and Flat shading lighting models.

 ## Getting Started

 Download the project and Unity3D.
-Navigate to "Procedural Terrain Generation > Assets > Scenes" and open one of the scenes to launch Unity3D.
+Navigate to "Procedural 3D Terrain Generator > Assets > Scenes" and open one of the scenes to launch Unity3D.

 ### Prerequisites